Shopify/maintenance_tasks/README.md

 by descendants, and new conditions will be appended without impacting existing conditions.

-The backoff can also be specified as a proc:
+The backoff can also be specified as a Proc:

 ```ruby
 # app/tasks/maintenance/update_posts_throttled_task.rb